Republicans in Congress say they’d keep federal abortion funding in cases of rape, incest - NewsBreak

 Keep amendment intact

-Republicans interviewed by States Newsroom nearly all said they want to keep the Hyde Amendment and its three exceptions for rape, incest, or the life of the pregnant person – the language in spending bills is “mother” or “woman” – as is.
+Republicans interviewed by States Newsroom nearly all said they want to keep the Hyde Amendment and its three exceptions for rape, incest, or the life of the mother as is.

 “I don’t think we need to change it.
 But I think we need to make sure that it’s front and center,” said Kansas Republican Sen. Roger Marshall, who worked as an OB-GYN for more than two decades before being elected to Congress.